Lee cites 'legal challenges' surrounding COVID-19 death info

 “There’s a unique and challenging legal issue around reporting deaths by county but we want to get past that issue if at all possible,” Lee said during a Monday news briefing.
 “So we are exploring that very particular issue because we think we may be able to work through those legal challenges.
 We are committed to transparency.”

-To date, Tennessee's Department of Health has confirmed at least 13 deaths related to COVID-19 but state officials have held off from pinpointing where, exactly, those deaths took place.
+To date, Tennessee's Department of Health has held off from pinpointing where, exactly, those deaths took place.

 Meanwhile, local health officials in the state's most populous areas — ranging from Nashville to Chattanooga — have publicly released deaths in their counties without fear of any potential legal issues.

-For example, Shelby County has reported 405 cases and three deaths, including a clergy member in Memphis.
+For example, Shelby County has reported 405 cases and three deaths as of Tuesday.

 Second Presbyterian Church spokesman Robb Roaten said Tuesday that Pastor Timothy Russell, who served as assistant pastor to middle adults, died Monday at a hospital from complications from the virus.